Pay in Scotland

 Welcome to the section of the NASUWT website on teachers' pay in Scotland.

 2015-17 SNCT Agreement

-A more detailed summary of the offer and the NASUWT position is available in the following:
+A more detailed summary of the Agreement and the NASUWT reasons for rejection is available via:

-The NASUWT has been undertaking a continuing campaign of industrial action since 2011 over pay and conditions of service, including workload and job loss, in furtherance of its national trade dispute with the Scottish Government.
-This action will continue in order to seek to protect teachers against attacks on their conditions of service.
-Further information is also available in support of the NASUWT industrial action.
+The NASUWT has been undertaking a continuous campaign of industrial action since 2011 over worsening of pay and conditions of service, including spiralling workload and job loss.
+This action continues to protect teachers against attacks on their conditions of service, including reductions in pay levels.
+Further detailed information is available about the NASUWT industrial action.

-There is clear anger and frustration at the refusal by Employers and the Scottish Government to act to reverse the attacks on their pay and conditions which are driving up stress levels and contributing to a record low in teacher morale.
+There is clear anger and frustration on the part of Scottish teachers at the refusal by Employers and the Scottish Government to act to reverse attacks on their pay and conditions.
+These attacks are driving up stress levels and contributing to a crisis in teacher morale.

 In February 2016 the NASUWT wrote to the Cabinet Secretary for Education and Lifelong Learning demanding the re-opening of pay negotiations for 2016-17.
 The NASUWT is the only teacher union to demand the re-opening of pay negotiations and to campaign for pay levels which reward Scottish teachers appropriately.

 The NASUWT Salary Card is available at Teachers and Leadership Group Salary Scales (Scotland).

 The NASUWT produces guidance for members with children on the provisions for Maternity, paternity and parental leave and pay.
 The guidance also contains information on rights to time off for family and domestic reasons.

 Members have the right to apply to work flexibly where they have: